ethereum/sourcify/docs/architecture.md

 - UI:
   - provides a user friendly interface for communicating with the server
   - two purposes:
-    - check if an address is verified
+    - check if an address is verified (and return a repo link to sources if so)
     - verify a contract
   - available at:
     - https://sourcify.dev (`master`)